Djang San: Early Times

 Born in 1980 in Bordeaux, France, Djang San spent his early childhood in South America (1980–1986, Lima, Peru).
 In 1987 he went back to Bordeaux and started learning violin.
 Inspired by the eclectic music records available at his home, he started playing guitar and writing songs with friends in a music band called Soda, which will later become Blue Karma, during high-school.

 Encounter with China

 Djang San went to Beijing for the first time in year 2000.
 It is around that time that Djang San met with most of Beijing's underground music bands and artists of the time and got influenced by their music: Wild Children, Second Hand Roses, Buyi, Cold Blooded Animal, Wang Juan, Wan Xiaoli, Brain Failure, Dou Wei, Song Yuzhe etc.

 In 2001, he decided to stay in Beijing for a year and was playing every Wednesday night at the "River bar", at the time, one of the center of the Beijing underground music and art.
 The bar closed in 2003.

-Travelling frequently in China from 2000 to 2004 (Beijing, Shanghai, Lanzhou, Xinjiang, Taiwan….), he experimented with all kinds of music including folk, rock, electro.
+Travelling frequently in China (Beijing, Shanghai, Lanzhou, Xinjiang….) and Taiwan from 2000 to 2004, he experimented with all kinds of music including folk, rock, electro.